 As you climb up, remember to admire the views of Ap Lei Chau and Ap Lei Pai on your left, and Ocean Park to your right.

 At the end of the steps is the Brick Hill Pavilion and outdoor seating area.
 If it’s a clear day, you can stand at the lookout point to admire the views of the sea and Ocean Park.

 Brick Hill Pavillion to Brick Hill

 Now that you’ve completed the toughest part of the hike and taken a break, the next section shouldn’t take you that long.

 From the pavilion, continue walking uphill.
-The steps that follow are more raw and narrow.
+The steps that follow are more rugged and narrow.
 Fortunately, they end soon on a reddish plateau.

 This sudden change in the colour of the trail makes you question – is this how Brick Hill got its name?
 The reddish trail with broken bricks continues along for a couple of hundred metres till it reaches a three-way junction.
 To your right is the Brick Hill helipad, and to your left is the final flight of steps to the top of Brick Hill.

 I recommend stepping onto the helipad first to enjoy incredible 180-degree views.
 Although the views of Aberdeen are a bit hidden, you can clearly see Deep Water Bay and Repulse Bay.
 Walk a little ahead to get a closer look at Ocean Park too.
 On a busy day, you can hear screams from the rides all the way here!

 Brick Hill Summit

 The final leg of the hike involves a flight of steps up to Brick Hill.
 The top of the hill is pretty much occupied by cell towers, antennas and their respective control stations.
 However, once you reach the top, turn right and walk along the side.

 From here you can catch beautiful views of Deep Water Bay and Repulse Bay below.
-Walk towards the back to find the Brick Hill trignometrical station.
+Walk towards the back to find the Brick Hill triangulation station.
 On a clear day, you should be able to see the tops of IFC and ICC above the hills.